 Antioxidant Assays

 All antioxidant parameters were carried out on both liver and kidney tissues.
 For superoxide dismutase (SOD) activity, the assay was assessed using the method described by Misra and Fridovich (1972), while catalase (CAT) activity was evaluated using the method of Beers and Sizer (1952).
 Glutathione peroxidase (GPx) was assessed using the method of Iskusnykh et al. (2013).
-Glutathione S-transferase activity was assayed using phosphate buffered saline and Cyclic Nucleotide-Binding Domain (CNBD) as described by Habig et al. (1974)..
+Glutathione S-transferase activity was assayed using phosphate buffered saline and Cyclic Nucleotide-Binding Domain (CNBD) as described by Habig et al. (1974).
 Reduced glutathione (GSH) and malondialdehyde (MDA) concentrations were determined according to Ellman (2022) and Ko (2010), respectively.

 Statistical Analysis